 The Role of the Independent Consultant.
 The Compensation Committee engages an independent compensation consultant to provide expertise on competitive pay practices, program design, and an objective assessment of any inherent risks of any programs.
 Pursuant to authority granted to it under its charter, the Compensation Committee has hired Pearl Meyer & Partners, LLC ("Pearl Meyer") as its independent consultant.
-Pearl Meyer is retained by, and reports directly to, the Compensation Committee, and provided no other services to FS Bancorp in 2022.
+Pearl Meyer is retained by, and reports directly to, the Compensation Committee, and provided no other services to FS Bancorp in 2023.
 Based on standards promulgated by the SEC and Nasdaq to assess compensation advisor independence, as well as the analysis conducted by Pearl Meyer in its independence review, the Compensation Committee has concluded that Pearl Meyer is an independent and conflict-free advisor to the Committee.

 The Role of Peer Group Companies.
 The Compensation Committee strives to set a competitive level of total compensation for each named executive officer as compared with executive officers in similar positions at peer companies.
-For purposes of setting 2022 compensation levels, in conjunction with the recommendation of Pearl Meyer, the Compensation Committee took into account compensation data from public filings of the group of peer companies listed below, ranging from 0.75 to 2.0 times the total assets of FS Bancorp.
-In addition, data was collected from surveys of financial institutions with an approximate median asset size of \$2.3 billion and a primary industry scope of banking.
+For purposes of setting 2023 compensation levels, in conjunction with the recommendation of Pearl Meyer, the Compensation Committee took into account compensation data from public filings of the group of peer companies listed below, ranging from 0.75 to 2.5 times the total assets of FS Bancorp.
+In addition, data was collected from surveys of financial institutions with a similar size profile and a primary industry scope of banking.